hpcloud-mon/ansible-zookeeper/README.md

 Installs [zookeeper](http://zookeeper.apache.org/)

 ##Requirements
-- servers - dictionary with host as keys and value the id, empty for a single node
+- zookeeper_servers - dictionary with host as keys and value the id, empty for a single node

 ##License
 Apache